Is the Digital SAT Easier or Harder Than the Paper Version?

 Is the Digital SAT Easier?

-With the SAT transitioning to a new, digital format, it’s normal to wonder, “Is the digital SAT easier?
+Since the SAT transitioned to a new, digital format, it’s normal to wonder, “Is the digital SAT easier?
 How will this change affect my testing experience and scores?”

 Here’s what the College Board says about that: “The digital SAT will continue to measure the skills and knowledge that research shows are crucial to college readiness and success and at the same level of rigor as the current SAT.”
 In other words, the digital SAT is not designed to be easier than the paper-and-pencil SAT

-However, the College Board says that the digital format will make the SAT less stressful and more approachable for students.
-The exam will be shorter, students will have more time per question, and the content on the SAT will be presented in a more direct way.
+However, the College Board says that the digital format makes the SAT less stressful and more approachable for students.
+The exam is shorter, students have more time per question, and the content on the SAT is presented in a more direct way.

 The passages on SAT Reading and Writing will be shorter, and the questions on both sections of the exam will be more concise.
 For many students, that means the questions will be easier to understand.

 The digital SAT also provides tools and resources that the old version didn’t.
 On the digital SAT, students can flag questions to come back to later instead of having to flip back and forth through a test booklet.
-Students will also have the option to show or hide a countdown clock on their testing screen that will alert them when they’re running out of time.
+Students also have the option to show or hide a countdown clock on their testing screen that alerts them when they’re running out of time.

 body-harder-cc0